Skip to main content

 • Using basic safety precautions, such as treating every blood sample as if it’s infectious.

-• Using engineering controls such as self sheathing needles and sharps disposal bins.
+• Using engineering controls such as self-sheathing needles and sharps disposal bins.

 Healthcare workers should also be taught the details of their specific facility’s exposure control plan.
 The OSHA bloodborne pathogen standard mandates employers to implement their control plans as the foundation for preventing infectious diseases.